-- Find a news hook.
+- Find a timely news hook.
 Editors need a reason why your viewpoint should be given attention right now.
 The release of a significant study by PNHP or some other source, annual events (such as new health spending figures or the yearly release of the number of uninsured), or responses to recently published articles are all good reasons. - Know the word limit.
 Newspapers have limited space, and editors don't have the time to cut your piece down to size.
-In general, 750 to 800 words will do, but check the paper's op-ed page to find out their preference. - Make a single point.
-You only have 750 to 800 words.
-Make one point clearly and persuasively. - Avoid jargon.
+In general, 600 to 750 words will do, but check the paper's online opinion page to find out its submission guidelines.
+A fairly up-to-date list of such guidelines (for the top 100 papers in the country) can be found at bit.ly/cacVBi, a valuable but slow-loading page from The Op-Ed Project (www.theopedproject.org). - Make a single point.
+You only have 600 to 750 words.
+Make one point clearly and persuasively. - Use short paragraphs.
+Make sure there's a space between each paragraph.
+Avoid complex sentences. - Avoid jargon.
 Simple language ensures that all readers, even non-experts, can understand your point.
 For example, don't use acronyms or "policy wonk" language. - "Humanize" your article.
 Illustrations, anecdotes and personal stories help explain and bring complicated issues to life.
-Think about your personal experiences as a physician in the community and how single-payer would improve things. - Make a specific recommendation.
+Think about your personal experiences as a physician in the community or as a physician-in-training and how a single-payer system would improve things. - Make a specific recommendation.
 This is an opinion piece.
-State your opinion on how to improve matters. - Draw the reader in, but get to the point.
-Your first paragraph should draw the reader in by using a dramatic vignette or a well-stated argument.
-If you choose to open with an anecdote or other device, make sure you quickly get to the point.
+State your opinion on how to improve matters.